EtiTheSpirit/ThreeRingsSharp/.github/ISSUE_TEMPLATE/report-a-conversion-error.md

 ---
-name: Report a Conversion Problem
+name: Report a Conversion Problem or Buggy Model
-about: Use this if the model you exported isn't quite right, like the mesh is broken or missing parts.
+about: Use this if the model you exported isn't quite right, like the mesh is broken or missing parts in your modeling software.
-title: "[Conversion] (Briefly explain what broke in a few words)"
+title: "(Briefly explain what broke in a few words)"
 labels: [
   "bug",
   "conversion"